Jakub-Kos/TripperApp/docs/UserGuide.md

 ```

 Managing gear
-- In the Gear tab, propose items and assign them to participants.
+- In the Gear tab, propose items in groups and set their goal coumt
 - Track who brings what to avoid duplicates.
 [Screenshot placeholder: Gear tab] (./images/placeholder-gear.png)

-Building your itinerary
-- In the Itinerary tab, add items like travel segments, activities, and notes.
-- Reorder or edit as plans change.
-[Screenshot placeholder: Itinerary tab] (./images/placeholder-itinerary.png)

 Tips and best practices
 - Use clear names and descriptions for destinations and gear.